 "Olivia asks more questions about her baby brother as she gets older.
 She often speaks about him as if he’s still with us.
 She seems frustrated that she never met him.
 One day we might show her the photos we have."

-Keith, who lost his son Owen at 38 weeks (Read Keith's story here)
+Keith, who lost his son Owen.
+Read Keith's story.

-You may decide to bring your children to the baby’s funeral, blessing or commemoration.
-Be sure to explain what is going to happen beforehand so that they know what to expect.
+You may decide to bring your children to the baby’s funeral, blessing or commemoration, if you choose to have one.
+Explain what is going to happen beforehand so that they know what to expect.
 It might help to have a relative who can look after the children so you can concentrate on the funeral itself.

 Some parents might not want siblings to come to the funeral.
 Perhaps instead you could involve them in a memorial, lighting a candle or even planting a tree.

 Try to be led by your children.
 Trust them to know how they’d like to be involved and understand that they will have their own way of grieving.

 "Our daughters came to the hospital, gave her pictures they had made and kissed her and said goodbye.
 We felt it was very important that they met their sister and knew who she was."

 Coping with day-to-day life